andre-brandao/pyprland/scratchpads.md

 Required if you are using the `class_match` option.

 > [!important]
-> This will set some rules to every matching class !
+> This will set some rules to every matching class!

 ## `unfocus` (optional)